cynkra/tv/README.md

 ### Usage

-Turn on TV and whatch for data frames in your R session:
+Turn on TV and watch for data frames in your R session:

 ```r
 tv::on()